rcbops/rocky-leap/README.md

    A host OS upgrade to Xenial will need to be scheduled.

 ////////////////////////////////////////////////////////////////////////////////
-// Maintenance Template for upgrading to RPC 16 Pike release
+// Maintenance Template for upgrading RPC Newton to openstack-Ansible Rocky release
 ////////////////////////////////////////////////////////////////////////////////

 ////////////////////////////////////////////////////////////////////////////////